mikecastrodemaria/Wordpress-Ultra-Simple-Paypal-Shopping-Cart/readme.txt

 This plugin customisable in the plugin admin and 100% customisable by CSS.
 To style the 'add to cart' button use cart button class style in the admin.
 Eg.

+For support and updates, please visit [WordPress Ultra Simple Paypal Shopping Cart Support Forum](https://wordpress.org/support/plugin/wp-ultra-simple-paypal-shopping-cart/ "go to WordPress Ultra Simple Paypal Shopping Cart forum")

+= Shopping Cart Setup Video Tutorials =

+There is 2 video tutorials to show you how to setup the shopping cart on your site.

 [youtube https://www.youtube.com/watch?v=Td_maZktJ1c]

 [youtube https://www.youtube.com/watch?v=SKkWHm3wo3E]

-For support and updates, please visit [WordPress Ultra Simple Paypal Shopping Cart Support Forum](https://wordpress.org/support/plugin/wp-ultra-simple-paypal-shopping-cart/ "go to WordPress Ultra Simple Paypal Shopping Cart forum")

 = Extensive payment options =
 *   PayPal Shopping Cart Accept PayPal Express Checkout.

-= PayPal Shopping Cart Features =
+= Features =

 * shortcode : Create "add to cart" button with options if needed (price, shipping, options variations).
 The cart's shortcode can be displayed on posts or pages.
-* theme's function : Use function to add dynamic "add to cart" button directly in your theme with dynamic datas.
+* Theme’s function : Use function to add dynamic "add to cart" button directly in your theme with dynamic data.
-* configurations : Usefull strings can be customized to give a specific word for your business.
+* Configurations : Usefull strings can be customised to give a specific word for your business.
-* sandbox : You can use Paypal sandbox to test your integrations before go live.
+* Sandbox : You can use Paypal sandbox to test your integration before go live.
+* Minimal number of configuration items to keep the plugin lightweight.
+* Sell any kind of tangible products from your site.
+* Ability to sell services from your site.
+* Sell any type of media file that you upload to your WordPress site.
+For example: you can sell ebooks (PDF), music files (MP3), audio files, videos, photos, images, etc.
+* Show a nicely formatted product display box on the fly using a simple shortcode.
+* Collect special instructions from your customers on the PayPal checkout page.
+* Compatible with WordPress Multi-site Installation.
+* Ability to specify SKU (item number) for each of your products in the shortcode.
+* Ability to customise the add to cart button image and use a custom image for your purchase buttons.
+* Ability to add a compact shopping cart to your site using a shortcode.
+* Ability to show shopping cart with product image thumbnails.
+* Works nicely with responsive WordPress themes.
+* Can be translated into any language.
-* and many more...
+* and more...

+And if something designs, don't hesitate to ask, we love new challenges who make us better.

 == Usage ==